DucPati/GCP-FPOC-Menu/README.md

 - Intended to be used when unable to get FNDN team to provision HOLs
 - Uses GCP's built-in automation capability
-- Prompts for region during startup and automatically configured zone, network and subnet
+- Prompts for region during startup and automatically configures zone, network and subnet
 - Launched from Ubuntu instance in Azure.
 Accessible via FortiPAM HA cluster in Azure
 - FortiPAM HA Cluster in Azure also has option to monitor logs during "FortiPOC Instance Preparation"